Professor Christian Leitmeir

 Research interests

-Christian Leitmeir’s research evolves primarily around music and music theory during the Middle Ages and Early Modern Period in Continental Europe (with a regional emphasis on Central and Central Eastern Europe).
-He is a devoted palaeographer and critical editor.
-Alongside, he pursues research into other areas, especially Viennese Classicism and German Romanticism, women in music, music around 1900 (with a focus on Richard Strauss) and the history of musicology.
-He frequently engages in interdisciplinary research, reaching out especially to theology and art history.
+Christian Leitmeir is a historian and critical editor of music.
+His research evolves primarily around music and music theory during the Middle Ages and Early Modern Period in Continental Europe (with a regional emphasis on Central and Central Eastern Europe).
+Alongside, he pursues research into other areas, especially musical notation, Viennese Classicism and German Romanticism, women in music, music around 1900 (with a focus on Richard Strauss) and the history of musicology.
+He collaborates regularly with professional ensembles and frequently engages in interdisciplinary research, reaching out especially to theology and art history.

 Selected Publications